TucanoWeb/kubernetes-wordpress/README.md

 ### Get Stater

-1 - First, you need create a storage class.
+1 - First, you need to create a storage class.
 Execute the file storage_class.yml

 2 - Now, let's create the secrets to own database.
 Execute the file secrets_db.yml.
 Remember of change the password into the file.